Are you looking to shoot some stunning engagement photos or wedding pictures in Malta? There are lots of beautiful locations to choose from!

 Mdina is another beautiful and historic city in Malta.
-This small city is quick to stroll around and discover but can give you many beautiful photography backdrops.
+This small city is a quick one to stroll around and discover.
+But even a small walk can give you many beautiful photography backdrops here.
 Like Valletta, this Silent City has traditional Maltese houses with colourful doors and flowers.

 If you live in Gozo or want to take a day trip to get some photos done, there are many beautiful photo locations to explore.
 Whenever I travel to Gozo I am amazed by the nature and colours that you won’t find everywhere in Malta.

-I recently discovered a new favourite, that would be a perfect spot for engagement photos.
+I recently discovered a new favourite that would be a perfect spot for engagement photos.
 Villa Rundle Gardens in Victoria is a beautiful park with lots of colourful flowers, beautiful pathways and fountains.
-I recommend starting here and then exploring what else can be found around the island.
+I recommend starting there and then exploring what else can be found around the island.

 The location(s) is one thing, but there is also a lot more to plan if you want some great engagement or wedding photos in Malta.
 Normally, your photographer will be able to help out with the details (after all, they’re the experts).
 But it is still good to be prepared in advance to ensure you are happy with the result.

 - Theme and inspiration

 What should you wear in your engagement photos?